-Based upon the dose response observed in the Phase 2a study for patients receiving TBDs of 60mCi or greater, we determined that patient dosing of iopofosine in the pivotal study would be \geq 60mCi TBD.
-Therefore, patients are now grouped as receiving \leq 60mCi or \leq 60mCi TBD.
+Based upon the dose response observed in the Phase 2a study for patients receiving TBDs of 60mCi or greater, we determined that patient dosing of iopofosine in the pivotal study for WM would be >60mCi.
+Therefore, previously dosed patients are now grouped as receiving <60mCi or >60mCi, and the study is designed to have all patients who are evaluated for efficacy receive >60mCi in the future.